cstarrynight/UCSD-CSE-118-218-Team-I/README.md

 ### How to Run

-Run `python app.py` while monitoring your wearable app.
+Run `python main.py` while monitoring your wearable app.

 > [!Warning]
-> Ensure that all your devices, Galaxy Watch, Raspberry Pi, and ESP32/Nano Leaf, are on the same WiFi network.
+> Ensure that the Raspberry Pi and ESP32/Nano Leaf are on the same WiFi network before starting a ngrok session.

 <!------------------------------------------ Network Architecture  ---------------------------------------------------------->
 ## Network Architecture